sheeshee/sheeshee.github.io/_site/README.md

 6. How to work with Data (w/ APIs and Databases)
 7. How to use Machine Learning, out of the box
 8. How to develop and build a simulation/model

+## Objective 2: Be an online portfolio ##

+Each project I work in should have its own page explaining the initial problem, how I solved it and the ressources I used to do so.

+It should then link to my corresponding code repository and list other interesting ressources.

+Projects on my to-do list at the moment are the following:
+1. Cryptopals - As far as I can go!
+2. Kaggle's Digit Recognition (and other Kaggle challenges)
+3. My Smart Home Assistant
+4. Robotic Claw with Computer Vision
+5. Musical Tesla Coil

+## Extra notes and bits ##

 Here are the topics I'm interested in (with a bit more detail)